Strava Fitness Score Explained — What Does It Really Mean?

 - Originally developed by Andrew Coggan and Hunter Allen

 Strava's "Fitness & Freshness" chart shows three curves.
-Each one corresponds to a scientific concept:
+Each represents a simple training concept:

 |---|---|---|---|